 It is unlawful to sell, auction, trade, barter, and display for commercial purposes or give away any live animal within the right of way of any public highway, commercial parking lot, garage sale, flea market, festival, park, community center, public vehicular area, public sidewalk, public property or street within Cumberland County.
-The animal services department may immediately take custody of and impound any live animals found being sold- in violation of this section.
-This section shall not apply to any animal welfare organization or humane society qualified under section 501(c)(3) of the Internal Revenue Code <a href="mailto:and approved to remove animals from the Cumberland County Animal Shelter through their standard approval process.acting pursuant to a permit issued by the animal control director, which permit may be conditioned on reasonable conditions to assure the health, welfare and safety of the animals being sold, auctioned, traded, bartered, displayed or given away.
+The animal Services department may immediately take custody of and impound any live animals found being-sold-in-violation of this section.
+This section shall not apply to any animal welfare organization or humane society qualified under section 501(c)(3) of the Internal Revenue Code <a href="mailto:animals-from-the_Cumberland County Animal Shelter through-their standard approval process_acting-pursuant-to-a-permit-issued-by-the-animal-control-director,-which-permit may-be-conditioned-on-reasonable-conditions to assure the health, welfare-and-safety-of-the-animals-being-sold, auctioned, traded, bartered, displayed or given away.